rooshanriaz/Hack-The-Box-Academy/Introduction to Web Applications.md

 - Ratings
 - Reviews

 These components communicate with the client and with each other.
 The communication between these microservices is `stateless`, which means that the request and response are independent.
 This is because the stored data is `stored separately` from the respective microservices.
-The use of microservices is considered [service-oriented architecture (SOA)](https://en.wikipedia.org/wiki/Service-oriented_architecture), built as a collection of different automated functions focused on a single business goal
+The use of microservices is considered [service-oriented architecture (SOA)](https://en.wikipedia.org/wiki/Service-oriented_architecture), built as a collection of different automated functions focused on a single business goal.
+Some benefits of microservices are:

+- Agility
+- Resilience
+- Flexible Scaling
+- Easy Deployment
+- Reusability

+### Serverless

+Cloud platforms such AWS, GCP, Azure, and others, offer serverless architecture.
+These platforms provide the applications frameworks to build web applications without having to worry about servers.
+These web applications are then run in stateless computing containers( such as Docker ).
+This type of architecture gives a company the flexibility to build and deploy applications and services without having to manage infrastructure; all server management is done by the cloud provider, which gets rid of the need to provision, scale, and maintain servers needed to run applications and databases.

+More information about serverless computing and its various use cases can be found [here](https://aws.amazon.com/serverless).